J. S. Fry & Sons

 Fry, alongside Cadbury and Rowntree's, was one of the big three British confectionery manufacturers throughout much of the 19th and 20th centuries, and all three companies were founded by Quakers.
-The company became a division of Cadbury in the early 20th century.
+The company became a division of Cadbury in 1919 after a merger between the two companies.
 The division's Somerdale Factory near Bristol was closed after the 2010 takeover of Cadbury's by Kraft Foods Inc.